Equality before the Law

-Canberra Quakers believe that the Spirit of God dwells in all people equally and we value all relationships which are committed and loving.
-Therefore, we support both:
+Canberra & Region Quakers believe that the Spirit of God dwells in all people equally and we value all relationships which are committed and loving.
+Therefore, we actively supported:

-Canberra Quakers further support any effort to ensure that committed relationships of same-sex couples married in the ACT retain legal recognition, for example as civil unions, even if their status as legally recognised marriages is overturned for constitutional reasons.
+Canberra & Region Quakers further supported any effort to ensure that committed relationships of same-sex couples married in the ACT retain legal recognition, for example as civil unions, even if their status as legally recognised marriages is overturned for constitutional reasons.

 The Religious Society of Friends has no official creeds, dogmas or hierarchy, instead obtaining spiritual guidance from the individual experience of each person and the collective discernment of the Society.
 Quakers, however, commonly express a belief or sense of ‘that of God in everyone’.
 From this basis several testimonies have arisen, most notably the Peace, Simplicity, Equality and Integrity Testimonies.